Fall and Spring Semester Programming

 This course will provide the knowledge and tools needed to record and produce professional sounding music in multiple learning stages: 1) development of one’s identity, vision, and intention as an artist and producer; 2) comprehension of the technical aspects of music production, including how sound is translated into audio signals, recording techniques, and effects such as reverb, delay, and compression; 3) introduction to the industry-standard Digital Audio Workstation/Pro Tools to create professional recordings; and 4) application of all knowledge and tools gained in a culminating music production – pre-production through recording, mixing, and mastering stages.

-We provide workshops on financial literacy and creative entrepreneurialism, supporting youth to start their own businesses and establishing an ecosystem of support in the industry.
-Not only does this promote our community’s economic development and help interrupt the cycle of poverty, but it also ensures Chicago is producing original content by people born and raised in the city and in the communities portrayed in the media.
+We provide workshops on marketing, branding and creative entrepreneurialism, supporting youth to start their own businesses and establishing an ecosystem of support in the industry.
+Not only does this promote our community’s economic development and help interrupt the cycle of poverty, but it also ensures Chicago is producing original content by people born and raised in the city.